Kushal997-das/Project-Guidance/Web Development/Basic/virtual-classes-attendance-automation-system/readme.md

 The Virtual Classes Attendance Automation System is a web-based application developed using Flask, a Python web framework, to automate the process of generating attendance reports for virtual classes.
 This system allows users to upload two CSV files containing student information and attendance records, specify a minimum duration threshold for attendance, and generate a detailed report based on the provided criteria.
+## Deployment

+Check out the live deployment of this project [here](https://virtual-classes-attendance-automation.onrender.com).

 Key features of the system include:
 File Upload: Users can upload CSV files containing student information (`students_file`) and attendance records (`attendance_file`) directly through the web interface.